 Hypnosis – A legal way to enhance your performance?

 Sport is probably the domain most associated with performance enhancement.
-Take cycling where British athletes have dominated for several years, so much that some people believe they must take doping substances, as illustrated by the recent Tour De France controversy.
-What is certain is that wealthy team like Sky and British Cycling will study any technology and method that may improve the performances of their athletes.
+Take cycling, a sport British athletes have dominated for many years, so much in fact, that some people (and even foreign federations) believe they must take doping substances, as illustrated by the recent Tour De France controversy.
+What is certain is that wealthy team, such as Sky and British Cycling, do study any technology and method that may improve the performances of their athletes.

-Obviously British Cycling won’t give away their best secrets easily so I expect that if they found hypnosis had a significant impact on performances they won’t tell us.
+British Cycling won’t give away their best secrets easily.
+So I expect that if they found Hypnosis had a significant impact on performances they won’t tell us.

-Surely though their sport scientists must have come across this scientific study called Effects of Hypnosis on Flow States and Cycling Performance published in 2005 that concludes:
+Their sports scientists have probably come across this scientific study called Effects of Hypnosis on Flow States and Cycling Performance published in 2005 that concludes:

 “In summary, the results of this study suggest that an intervention consisting of hypnotic induction, hypnotic regression, and unconscious triggers appeared to enhance flow intensity and the racing performance of elite cyclists.
 This study also supports previous research about the effectiveness of hypnosis to positively enhance the emotions, thoughts, and perceptions of elite athletes.”
 (4)

-Over the years I have helped golfers, actors, musicians or artists to enhance their performance or creativity (6).
-Often I couple it with bio-feedback so they know in real-time when they are in “the zone”.
-This is a double whammy as they can then feel and see it to use for future performance.
+Over the years, I have helped golfers, athletes, actors, musicians or artists to enhance their performance or creativity (6).
+Often I couple it with bio-feedback, so they know in real-time when they are in “the zone”.
+It is a double whammy as they can then feel and see it to use for future performance.

-So what do you think, do you believe that Chris Froome has included hypnosis in his training?
-And would yourself be ready to use it to boost your own performance or talent?
+So what do you think?
+Do you believe that Chris Froome has included Hypnosis in his training?
+And would yourself be ready to use it to boost your performance or talent?

-For more information you may want to visit this Sport Performance page (7).
+For more information, you may want to read Sport Performance (7) and Sports Hypnosis (8)